timeyyy/system_hotkey/README.md

 ####Linux

-For x11 you will should probably use the xcffib library, you will need the xcb bindings (bsd license) installed to use it (i think???)
-Also supported is the python xlib bindings (gpl license
+For x11 you will can either use the xcffib library (bsd license) Also supported is the python xlib bindings (gpl license)

+For debian

+sudo apt-get install python3-xlib

 Usage: